zadeviggers/Simple-Vanilla-Notifications/README.md

 Most of the time you probably don't need to worry about this because you'll only have a single notification manager, but in some cases you might need to remove all of the notifications, or everything, including the notification container.

-There are two useful functions for this, both returned from `createNotificationManager`: `destroy` which destroys all of the active notifications and the container element (keep in mind that after calling this the notification manager is rendered completely useless, so only call this when you REALLY don't need it any more), and `destroyAllNotifications` which does what it says on the tin.
+There are two useful functions for this, both returned from `createNotificationManager`: `destroy` which destroys all of the active notifications and the container element (keep in mind that after calling this the notification manager is rendered completely useless, so only call this when you REALLY don't need it any more), and `dismissAllNotifications` which does what it says on the tin.